- Roads, Vehicles & Traffic

 Explain that road safety hazards are things on or near the road that could put us at risk of being hurt.

-Using the pictures available at [INSERT LINK TO PICTURES], ask students to identify some examples of road safety hazards.
+Using pictures, ask students to identify some examples of road safety hazards.

 Organise the class into small groups and allocate them one of the road safety hazards that were identified.
 Each group should discuss what they could do personally to avoid or to manage the hazard and then report back to the class.